Tomal

-The Tomal, also known as Tumal or Tumaal, is an artisanal caste among Somali people.
+The Tomal, also known as Tumal or Tumaal, is an artisanal among Somali people.
 Their traditional hereditary occupation has been as smiths and leather production, and they have been endogamous.

 The Tomal have been one of the low status castes or outcasts among the Somalis, along with Madhiban and others.
 They have historically faced discrimination, restrictions, harassment and prejudice from other social strata of the Somali people.

 Discussion

 According to the folklore tradition of the Somali people, Tomal and other low castes arose from unholy origins.
 They were historically smiths who worked various metals, and some also were leather workers (producing and processing animal skin).
 They may be, states Peter Bridges, pre-Somali Bushmen-like natives who lived in these lands.
 They are one of a castes within the Sab lineage among the Somali, but they are not the Bantu-related slave strata of the Somali people.